 Attractions in New Zealand

 New Zealand is known for its brilliant sightseeing and attractions, in particular, its natural wonders.
 Below we’ve set up a list of different things you can see in New Zealand, similar to our activities page, this is more about places you should go and see.
 In fact, a friend once said that ‘New Zealand is just one ridiculous natural wonder after another’, in other words, it’s an incredible place to visit if you love the outdoors.
 We’ve split the attractions into two sections, starting with some of the attractions on the North Island, and then moving down to the South Island.
-To get the proper New Zealand experience you must visit both islands, of course, they’re both beautiful in their own right and have so much to offer.
+To get the proper New Zealand experience you may wish to visit both islands, of course, they’re both beautiful in their own right and have so much to offer.

 North Island of New Zealand